jtroxel7/Millenial-Migration-Patterns/README.md

-# Millenial Migration Patterns

-This project was completed by Jack Troxel, Karrine Denisova, Catherine Erickson, and Ally Bardas in the fall of 2022.
+# Data Science 303-1 Final Project

+In this project, we used Python and the Seaborn library to analyze and visualize the moving patterns of young adults.
+We used the results of our analysis to offer recommendations to city planners and businesses.
+This project was completed in December of 2022.

 The project can be found at https://jtroxel7.github.io/Millenial-Migration-Patterns/

+*Authors: Jack Troxel, Karrine Denisova, Catherine Erickson, and Ally Bardas in the fall of 2022.